Am0rphous/Ad-free-YouTube-on-WebOS/README.md

 - [script 2 - reset devmode timer](https://github.com/webosbrew/dev-utils/blob/main/scripts/devmode-reset.sh)

 ### Known issues per May 2024
 - You might get an error when connecting to the TV through the webOS Dev Manager software (it just hangs).
-And if you SSH in a terminal with e.g. `ssh prisoner@10.0.0.20 -p 9922` it says `Unable to negotiate with 10.0.0.20 port 9922: no matching host key type found.
+And if you SSH in a terminal with e.g. `ssh prisoner@youriphere -p 9922` it says `Unable to negotiate with 10.0.0.20 port 9922: no matching host key type found.
 Their offer: ssh-rsa`.
 To fix that on macOS/Linux do the following:
-1. Create/open the ssh config file with: `nano ~/.ssh/config`
+1. Create/open the ssh config file with: `nano ~/.ssh/config` in the Terminal
 2. Add the content `HostkeyAlgorithms +ssh-rsa` and save the file `ctrl+x` and `enter`
+  - You also might add `PubkeyAcceptedKeyTypes ssh-rsa,ssh-ed25519` to the config file
 3. Add correct file permissions with `chmod 600 ~/.ssh/config`
-4. Do SSH or try again with the webOS Dev Manager Software and it should work.
+4. Try SSH or with the webOS Dev Manager Software and it should work.
 Cheers!

+#### tips
+- you can get the private key by opening `http://ipaddresshere:9991/webos_rsa` in your browser
+- When doing ssh, add `-v` to the command to give verbose output.
+Use AI to help understand the output.
+- Another resource that might be helpful [Key server is ON but Dev manager can't fetch](https://github.com/webosbrew/dev-manager-desktop/issues/165)